SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Habit Tracking Documentation.md

 > }
 > ]
 > ```
 > lets imagine that we have those values
->
 > weight : 94 , 95 , 95 , 94 , 94
->
 > reading : 2 , 2 , 4 , 3 , 1
->
 > ![](../80-Gallery/Screenshot_20230521_224028.png)
->
 > this makes it harder to understand the graph, so instead we compare those values to the target and display them in the same Y-axies
->
 > it is much easier to understand the graph
->
 > ![](../80-Gallery/Screenshot_20230521_224053.png)

 #### Scatter
 specifies the style it will display data in for more information check [ChartJS](https://www.chartjs.org/).

 #### chart
-What type of value to expect from the variable weather its a Numerical or Categorical.

-take the values that are found in [The Charts](#Chart) object.
+What type of value to expect from the variable weather its a Numerical or Categorical take the values that are found in [The Charts](#Chart) object.

 #### yAxisID